longphung/technology-design/README.md

 ## Model Training Results

-For the fintuned davinci model for in-scope generation.
+For the finetuned davinci model for in-scope generation.
 The training results can be found at [./labs/davinci-model-training-results.ipynb](./labs/davinci-model-training-results.ipynb):

 ![Davinci Model Training Results](./davinci-training-results.png "Davinci Model Training Results")